Personal income tax

 You cannot claim the personal tax credit for a spouse or common-law partner who was confined to a prison or a similar institution at the end of the year and was there for six months or more during the year.

-You or your spouse or common-law partner received Employment and Income Assistance payments in 2023
+You or your spouse or common-law partner received Employment and Income Assistance or Manitoba Support for Persons with Disabilities payments in 2025

 You can only claim part of this credit.
-For more information, read Line 75 – Employment and Income Assistance (EIA) received.
+For more information, read Line 56 – Employment and Income Assistance (EIA) or Manitoba Supports for Persons with Disabilities (MSPD) payments received.

 You and your spouse or common-law partner were living apart at the end of the year for medical reasons